orbitjs/orbitjs-site/src/v0.14/guide/getting-started.md

 However, by querying the cache instead of the store, you're not allowing other sources to participate in the fulfillment of the query.
 Continue reading to understand how requests to sources can be "coordinated".

+Want to experiment?
+See [Part 1 of this example in WebpackBin](https://www.webpackbin.com/bins/-KlhieRJgT5kLmCf8RAQ).

 ## Defining a backup source